SickRickX2/appunti/CyberSec/3 Authentication.md

 - attackers migh use a SIM swap attack or change the authenticated phone number
 - attacker might also intercept  messages using either a fake mobile tower, or by attacking SS7 signaling protocol

+## Biometrics
+Biometric refers to any measure used to uniquely  identify a person based on biological or physiological